sanikamulik/RedditUserPersona/README.md

 # 🤖 AI-Powered Reddit User Persona Generator

 This script analyzes a Reddit user's public activity to automatically generate a detailed, data-driven user persona.
-It uses the Google Gemini LLM for analysis and outputs a self-contained, visual HTML report that requires no server to view.
+It uses the Google Gemini LLM for analysis and outputs a self-contained visual HTML report.

 ![Project Screenshot](screenshot.png)
 _This is an example of the final HTML output._